tamiigr/newsubaru_2020july/README.md

 TApplication::GetOptions
 $
 $ root fed_0032_000000_his.root
-You can also use the
+You can see a histogram after background subtraction
 ```